-If the Board of Appeals decides the appeal is justified, the decision against which the appeal was made will be nullified (either partially or completely).
-The Board of Appeals is not authorised to make a new decision replacing the one that has been partially or completely nullified.
+The Examination Appeal Board decides within ten weeks after the date of receipt of the appeal and informs the party about its decision within five working days.
+If the Examination Appeal Board decides the appeal is justified, the decision against which the appeal was made will be nullified (either partially or completely).
+The Examination Appeal Board is not authorised to make a new decision replacing the one that has been partially or completely nullified.

-If the decision is nullified, the Board of Appeals decides whether a decision remains to be made in the case or if a new decision is required.
-The Board of Appeals can also decide if the interim examination, the final examination, the entrance examination, the supplementary examination, or parts of them must be re-taken under conditions established by the Board of Appeals.
-The body whose decision was nullified shall once again take the case into consideration, taking into account the decision of the Board of Appeals.
+The Examination Appeal Board can decide whether a new decision is required or, when the decision is nullified, a decision remains to be made in the case.
+The Examination Appeal Board can also decide if the interim examination, the final examination, the entrance examination, the supplementary examination, or parts of them must be re-taken under conditions established by the Examination Appeal Board.
+The body whose decision was nullified shall once again take the case into consideration, taking into account the decision of the Examination Appeal Board.

-If the Board of Appeals decides that the appeal is unjustified, the contested decision or the refusal to make a decision is upheld.
+If the Examination Appeal Board decides that the appeal is unjustified, the contested decision or the refusal to make a decision is upheld.

 The appeal can also be declared as inadmissible.
 This means that the appeal cannot be taken into consideration.
-In that case, the Board of Appeals cannot make a substantive judgement.
+In that case, the Examination Appeal Board cannot make a substantive judgement.
 The parties concerned will be notified about this judgement.

-Appeals concerning judgements made by the Board of Appeals can be lodged with the Higher Education Appeals Tribunal within six weeks.
+Appeals concerning judgements made by the Examination Appeal Board can be lodged with the Higher Education Appeals Tribunal within six weeks.

-In urgent cases the party concerned can request the Chair of the Examination Appeals Board to make an interim decision.
+In urgent cases the party concerned can request the Chair of the Examination Appeal Board to make an interim decision.